dcunited001/dcunited001.github.io/_drafts/semioteleology.md

 excerpt: ""
 ---

+In a world awash with a deluge of information, it is who tells the most radiant truth who commands the masses, if they can just be heard.

 # [Illuminati: The Anti-Santa](#illuminati-the-anti-santa)

 ### [What if Santa Clause Snuck In Your House, Stole All Your Cookies and Set Your House on Fire?](#what-if-santa)

 # [What Does Metaphysics Have To Do With The Illuminati, Anyways?](#what-does-metaphysics-have-to-do-with-the-illuminati)